JicoDotNet/Expense-Management-Bucket/README.md

 - [Project Status](#project-status)

 ## Overview & Description
 This web-based expense manager app serves as a pivotal financial tool designed to track and manage your daily expenses.
 It’s engineered to offer a seamless interface for **logging transactions**, **organizing expenses** into categories, and **visually presenting** data through **intuitive graphs**.
-It provides a convenient way to record transactions, categorize spending with real-time insights into your financial habits.
+It provides a convenient way to record transactions and categorize spending with real-time insights into your financial habits.
-By delivering real-time insights into your spending behavior, our app empowers you to make well-informed choices that align with your financial objectives and aspirations.
+By delivering real-time insights into your spending behaviour, our app empowers you to make well-informed choices that align with your financial objectives and aspirations.

-_• It helps you make informed decisions to achieve your personal finance expense and goals._
+_• It helps you make informed decisions to achieve your personal finance expenses and goals._

 ## Features
-Whether you’re looking to track daily expenditures, manage household budgets, or simply gain better control over your finances, an expense manager app is an essential tool for modern financial wellbeing.
+Whether you’re looking to track daily expenditures, manage household budgets, or simply gain better control over your finances, an expense manager app is an essential tool for modern financial well-being.

 - **Transaction Tracking:** Log every expense with a few clicks.
 Add details like amount, category, date, and notes.
 - **Budget Planning:** Set monthly or custom period budgets for different categories and monitor your progress.